influxdata/nifi-influxdb-bundle/README.md

 ### Write LineProtocol to multiple storage

-This example show how to store NiFi Records as a LineProtocol into multiple environments: InfluxDB and Kafka.
+This example show how to store NiFi Records as a LineProtocol into multiple environments: InfluxDB, InfluxDB 2.0 and Kafka.

 #### NiFi flow